-SEER is an efficiency guideline for air conditioners, and the bigger the number, the better it is.
+SEER is an efficiency scale for air conditioners, and the higher the number, the more efficient it is.
 The difference between 23.5 and 26 is not astounding however, and the efficiency changes depending on the model.
-On the other hand, HSPF is a different standard that stands for "heating seasonal performance factor" and is unique to heat pumps.
-It tells you how efficient the system is at heating.
-You can tell from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not a little better depending on the AC you choose.
+On the other hand, HSPF is a different standard that stands for "heating seasonal performance factor" and is specially for heat pumps.
+It tells you how efficient the unit is at heating.
+You can tell from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not a little better depending on the model you choose.
 The biggest difference between the two is that heat pumps can also add warmth to your home while an AC cannot.

 Does climate matter for heat pumps?

 Heat pumps are much more effective in warm climates with mild winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
 You should speak with a ACE certified

 HVAC tech who has experience in your area before settling on a heat pump.
 If the equipment just isn't right for your climate, you could have very high electric bills.
 Once the temperature sinks too low, it's difficult for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
 This means you might start running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption up.